Shahida Raza: Early life and career

 Raza, known by the nickname Chintu, was from the mountainous region of Quetta.
 She began her career in field hockey in 2007, and played on teams sponsored by the Army, the Water & Power Development Authority (WAPDA), and Pakistan Railways.
 She played for Pakistan in the 2009 Asian Hockey Federation U-18 Girls' Cup, and at senior level in the 2012 Asian Hockey Federation Cup.
-A half-back, she was captain of the national team.
+A half-back, she also captained of the national team.
 Domestically, she was on the WAPDA team that reached the finals of the 2012 Pakistan Hockey Federation U-21 Girls Cup.

 Raza also played for Pakistan in football; domestically, she played for Balochistan United W.F.C., with whom as of November 2013 she had reached eight national championship finals.

 She also competed nationally and internationally as a professional kickboxer and in wushu.
 In wushu she represented Pakistan at the 2016 3-Nations International Wushu Championship in Lahore, where she won gold, the 2016 West Asia Wushu Championship, where she won bronze, the 2017 Islamic Solidarity Games, where she won bronze, and the 2019 South Asian Games, where she won silver.

 Her sponsorships were terminated in the 2020s, during a severe economic crisis, leaving her jobless.